krcourville/krcourville.github.io/_posts/2021-08-11-portfolio.markdown

 - Updated Python-based CI process to perform ES index configuration updates with zero downtime.
 - Migrated the C#-based API from Docker/EC2 to Lambda
   - Greatly reduced complexity and increased scalability of deployment.
-  - Slightly reduced the average latency for job search api calls.
+  - Slightly reduced the average latency for job search API calls.
 - Reviewed and patched up monitoring.

 ## Candidate Profile Refresh